 The Genesee Country Nature Center is an outstanding natural area with hundreds of acres of woodlands, meadows, ponds, old fields, fascinating geologic formations, plants, and animals.
-Visit the Nature Center every Sunday from 10:00 AM - 4:00 PM for an independent hike, or join one of our naturalists for a guided family-friendly nature experience.
-In winter 2021, the Nature Center building and trails will be open on Sundays for a $5 suggested donation.
+Visit the Nature Center every Sunday from 10:00 AM - 4:00 PM for an independent hike, or join one of their naturalists for a guided family-friendly nature experience.
+In winter 2021, the Nature Center building and trails will be open on Sundays for a $10 suggested donation.

 Highland Park is a beautiful 150-acre park that is just as wonderful to visit in the winter as it is in the spring, when the park’s famous collection of lilacs – the largest in North America, are in full bloom.
 In the winter, enjoy clear walking paths, memorials and gardens throughout the park, including the Vietnam Veterans Memorial, and a Lily Pond which provides a natural skating rink in the winter.
-Highland Park is also home to the Lamberton Conservatory, featuring a beautiful collection of plants from many different places, and is open all year around.
+Highland Park is also home to the Lamberton Conservatory, which features a beautiful collection of plants from many different places, and is open all year around.

 Inside Mount Hope Cemetery, the oldest municipal cemetery in the United States, visitors will find rolling hills and walking trails.
 A range of architectural styles that can be found in the cemetery’s headstones, grave markers and mausoleums.
 No visit to Mount Hope is complete without stopping at the graves of Rochesterians and historic figures Susan B. Anthony and Frederick Douglass.

 Monroe County has 21 parks that make up more than 12,000 acres of parkland.
 In addition, the City of Rochester also maintains a variety of parks that offer active and passive forms of recreation as well as scenic overlooks and trails ideal for walks and jogs.
-See a full listing of parks in Monroe County here and the City of Rocheste